Shuhua-Group/CPC-graph-based-NGS-pipeline/README.md

 We can run the pipeline on the toydata for bug test.
 ```
 cd CPC-graph-based-NGS-pipeline
+conda activate Pan_NGS
 ```

 ### (1).
 Modify the configfiles
 At the root directory of the pipeline, here is `config.yaml` and `toydata/test.filelist` Replace `{download_dir}` to the absolute directory where the pipeline was downloaded:
 `config.yaml`:
 ```
 ## filelist